-- to ensure that employer contribution rates are as stable as possible; - to minimise the long-term cost of the fund by recognising the link between assets and liabilities and adopting an investment strategy that balances risk and return; - to reflect the different characteristics of employing bodies in determining contribution rates where the administering authority considers it reasonable to do so; - to use reasonable measures to reduce the risk to other employers and ultimately to the council tax payer from an employer defaulting on its pension obligations.
+- to ensure the long-term solvency of the Fund, i.e. that sufficient funds are available to meet all pension liabilities as they fall due for payment; - to ensure that employer contribution rates are as stable as possible; - to minimise the long-term cost of the fund by recognising the link between assets and liabilities and adopting an investment strategy that balances risk and return; - to reflect the different characteristics of employing bodies in determining contribution rates where the administering authority considers it reasonable to do so; - to use reasonable measures to reduce the risk to other employers and ultimately to the council tax payer from an employer defaulting on its pension obligations.

-The aim is to achieve 100% solvency over a period of 21 years from the valuation date and to provide stability in employer contribution rates by spreading any increases in rates over a period of time.
+The aim is to achieve 100% solvency over a period of 18 years from the valuation date and to provide stability in employer contribution rates by spreading any increases in rates over a period of time.
 Solvency is achieved when the funds held, plus future expected investment returns and future contributions, are sufficient to meet expected future pension benefits payable.

-At the 2019 actuarial valuation, the Fund was assessed as 78% funded (73% at the March 2016 valuation).
-This corresponded to a deficit of £597m (2016 valuation: £597m) at that time.
+At the 2022 actuarial valuation, the Fund was assessed as 86% funded (78% at the March 2019 valuation).
+This corresponded to a deficit of £446m (2019 valuation: £597m) at that time.

-At the 2019 actuarial valuation the average required employer contribution to restore the funding position to 100% over the next 21 years was 22.0% of pensionable pay.
+At the 2022 actuarial valuation the average required employer contribution to restore the funding position to 100% over the next 18 years was 23.4% of pensionable pay.